-John Reid is President of our Europe Concerts division and has served in that capacity since January 2012.
+John Reid is President of our Europe Concerts division and has served in that capacity since joining us in January 2012.
 Prior to that, Mr. Reid was the Chief Executive Officer of Warner Music Europe and International Marketing from November 2010 to December 2011.
-From February 2007 to October 2010, Mr. Reid was the Vice Chairman Warner Music International and President Warner Music Continental Europe.
+From February 2007 to October 2010, Mr. Reid was the Vice Chairman of Warner Music International and President of Warner Music Continental Europe.

 Alan Ridgeway is President of our International and Emerging Markets division and has served in this capacity since November 2011.
 Prior to that, Mr. Ridgeway was Chief Executive Officer of our International divisions from September 2007 to October 2011.
 From September 2005 to August 2007, Mr. Ridgeway was our Chief Financial Officer.
-Mr. Ridgeway has worked for us or our predecessors since 2002.
+Mr. Ridgeway has worked for us or our predecessors since 2002

-Bob Roux is President of our North America Concerts, Regions South division and has served in this capacity since October 2010.
+Bob Roux is Co-President of our North America Concerts division and has served in this capacity since October 2010.
 Prior to that, Mr. Roux served as President of our Southwest Region in North America Concerts.
 Mr. Roux has worked for us or our predecessors since 1990.

-Michael Rowles is our General Counsel and has served in this capacity since March 2006 and as our Secretary since May 2007.
+Michael Rowles is our General Counsel and has served in this capacity since joining us in March 2006 and as our Secretary since May 2007.

-Jared Smith is President of Ticketmaster's North America division and has served in that capacity since May 2013.
+Jared Smith is President of Ticketmaster's North America division and has served in this capacity since May 2013.
 Prior to that, Mr. Smith served as Ticketmaster's Chief Operating Officer from May 2010 to April 2013 and has worked for us or our predecessors since 2003.

 Russell Wallach is President of our North America Sponsorships division and has served in this capacity since July 2006.
-Prior to that, Mr. Wallach served as Executive Vice President of Sales and Marketing for us or our predecessors since joining in 1996.
+Mr. Wallach has worked for us or our predecessors since 1996.